ThingLabsIo/ThingLabsIo.github.io/pages/photon/photon-lab002.md

 {% highlight javascript %}
 // The board.on() executes the anonymous function when the
-// Partile Photon reports back that it is initialized and ready. board.on("ready", function(){
+// board reports back that it is initialized and ready. board.on("ready", function() {
+    console.log("Board connected...");
     // Read the residual voltage coming from the photoresistor this.analogRead(ANALOGPIN, function(val) {
+        // The analogRed() function has a value range of 0-1023 (1024 steps).
+		// The circuit is pulling 3.3V from the 3V3 pin.
+		// Determine the residual voltage that is not going through the
-    // Multiple the value by 3.3V / 1024, which the the
+		// photoresistor by multiplying the value on pin A0 by 3.3V / 1024.
-    // value range of the photoresistor
         console.log(val * (3.3 / 1024.0));
     });
 });
 {% endhighlight %}

-In this case, a value for the voltage coming in to the pin from the voltage divider is passed into the callback method.
-The value passed in is not the actual voltage, but rather a value from 0-1023 that represents the voltage.
+The value that the _analogRead()_ function is passing to the callback function (as the _val_ argument) is the amount of voltage that is not being pulled thhrough the photoresistor, and is instead being pulling into pin _A0_.
+The value is not the actual voltage, but rather a representation of the voltage as a range value between 0 and 1023.
 Since you are using a 3.3V power circuit you have to multiple the voltage value by 1024th of 3.3V (or 3.3 / 1024).
-The result is the actual voltage being read off of the analog pin.
+The result is the actual voltage being pulled into analog pin A0.

 If you want to compare your code to the final solution you can see the code in GitHub [here](https://github.com/ThingLabsIo/IoTLabs/blob/master/Photon/Lab02/lab02.js).